node-red/node-red-nodes/storage/mysql/README.md

     WHERE column = ${key};
 ```

-For escaped input clarification, you can refer to the documentation for mysqljs/mysql.
+For more escaped input information, you can refer to the documentation for [mysqljs/mysql](https://github.com/mysqljs/mysql).

 ###Results